mesosphere-backup/dcos-cassandra-service/README.md

 ]
 ```

 This JSON array contains a list of valid nodes that the client can use to connect to the Cassandra cluster.
-For availability reasons, it is best to specify multiple nodes in configuration of the CQL Driver used by the application.
+For availability reasons, it is best to specify multiple nodes in the CQL Driver configuration used by the application.

 #### Pause Installation via API

 The installation will pause after completing installation of the current node and wait for user input.

 ``` bash